Ghost is an open-source Content Management System for publishers and bloggers, making it easy to write and publish online content.

 Security on the Ghost content API

-To prevent users from accessing these data, you must generate an API key called Content API Key.
+To prevent users from accessing this data, you must generate an API key called Content API Key.

-The Ghost content API key allows you to interact with publicly available data on your blog but in read mode only.
+The Ghost Content API key allows you to interact with publicly available data on your blog through the Content API, but in read mode only.
 This means you cannot send a request to update the content of a blog post or add/remove a tag on a post.

 Get the Ghost content API key

-The process for retrieving a content API key may vary depending on the Ghost major version.
-Ghost currently supports four major versions: v2, v3, v4 and v5.
+The process for retrieving a content API key may vary by Ghost major version.
+Ghost currently supports four major versions: v2, v3, v4, v5, and v6.

-As using the most recent version is encouraged for security and feature improvements, this post shows how to retrieve the content API for Ghost v5.
+Because using the latest version is encouraged for security and feature improvements, this post shows how to retrieve the Content API key on Ghost v6.

 A modal dialog appears displaying settings; on the left menu in the modal, scroll until you see the menu section named "Advanced" and click on the menu item "Integrations"